hat-open/hat-event/docs/event.rst

 Syncer communication
 --------------------

-Communication between `Syncer Server`_ and `Syncer Client`_, based on chatter communication, is aimed primarily for events synchronization between two, or more redundant Event Servers.
-Thus, each Event server implements both server and client side of this communication.
-Generally, this communication is made not to be exclusively used within an Event Server: syncer client can be used to establish synchronization of any remote instance (e.g. an arbitrary database) with an Event Server.
+Communication between `Syncer Server`_ and `Syncer Client`_, based on `Chatter`_ communication, is aimed primarily for events synchronization between two, or more redundant Event Servers.
+Thus, each Event Server implements both server and client side of this communication.
+Generally, this communication is made not to be exclusively used within an Event Server: Syncer Client can be used to establish synchronization of any remote instance (e.g. an arbitrary database) with an Event Server.

-Messages used in Syncer communication, defined in `HatSyncer` SBS module (see `Syncer chatter messages`_), are the following:
+Messages used in Syncer communication, defined in `HatSyncer` SBS module (see `Syncer Chatter messages`_), are the following:

     +--------------------+----------------------+-----------+
     |                    | Conversation         |           |